- Customer Type

 - Stewart Companies

 The CFPB’s proposed rule to integrate, simplify and improve consumer disclosures given in mortgage transactions has seven primary parts.
 The CFPB sought comments from lenders, title insurers and anyone else affected by the proposed rule to give input concerning all parts of the proposal, including the cost to implement and impact on operations.
-The Bureau has targeted late summer 2013 as the release date for the Final Rule.
+The Bureau has targeted October 2013 as the release date for the Final Rule.
 The length of the implementation period and the actual effective date will be made known in the Final Rule.

 The proposed Loan Estimate Form will replace the separate disclosures required under the TILA, called the “initial TIL” and Real Estate Settlement Procedures Act (RESPA), known as the Good Faith Estimate or “GFE”.
 As described in the proposed rule, the form can be delivered to the consumer by either the lender or a mortgage broker – but the lender is ultimately responsible for the information it contains.

 The form is three pages and was developed by the CFPB through nine rounds of iterative testing with consumers.
 Each round was also posted on the CFPB’s website and accessible to industry and the public.
 It de-emphasizes APR, which consumers found confusing, and includes new disclosure items mandated by Dodd-Frank such as Total Interest Percentage and the “In 5 Years” calculation.